 Digitally transforming an already complex humanitarian system requires sufficient digital capacities, adequate capabilities, and shared responsibilities.
 Digital literacy and data literacy are needed to decomplexify the system.
-Hence, navigating a digital humanitarian ecosystem while responding to shrinking humanitarian openness. [...]
+Hence, navigating a digital humanitarian ecosystem while responding to shrinking humanitarian funds involves futureproof leadership.
+New skillsets and tools will "enable [humanitarian] leaders to be anticipatory and engage with trends and future signals with curiosity and openness. [...]
 Leadership is perhaps the single most important feature [to] successfully embrace innovation.
-The role that leaders, at all levels, play in promoting cultures of innovation, on creating conditions for innovation to thrive and for helping to grow practices of risk-taking and experimentation are essential. [...]
-When you have fewer resources, you have to make choices, and good leaders make good choices and decisions" (Guzeviciute and Varghese 2023, 13, 32).
+The role that leaders, at all levels, play in promoting cultures of innovation, on creating conditions for innovation to thrive and for helping to grow practices of risktaking and experimentation are essential. [...]
+When you have fewer resources, you have to make choices, and good leaders make good choices and decisions" (Guze-viciute and Varghese 2023, 13, 32).